dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

 Notice the URL doesn't contain the "an" search string, which means that if you bookmark this page, you won't get the filtered list when you use the bookmark.
 This applies also to the column sort links, as they will sort the whole list.
 You'll change the **Search** button to use query strings for filter criteria later in the tutorial.

-## Add Paging to the Students Index Page
+## Add paging to the Students index page

-To add paging to the Students Index page, you'll start by installing the **PagedList.Mvc** NuGet package.
+To add paging to the Students index page, you'll start by installing the **PagedList.Mvc** NuGet package.
 Then you'll make additional changes in the `Index` method and add paging links to the `Index` view. **PagedList.Mvc** is one of many good paging and sorting packages for ASP.NET MVC, and its use here is intended only as an example, not as a recommendation for it over other options.
 The following illustration shows the paging links.

 ![Students_index_page_with_paging](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image5.png)

-### Install the PagedList.MVC NuGet Package
+### Install the PagedList.MVC NuGet package

 The NuGet **PagedList.Mvc** package automatically installs the **PagedList** package as a dependency.
 The **PagedList** package installs a `PagedList` collection type and extension methods for `IQueryable` and `IEnumerable` collections.
 The extension methods create a single page of data in a `PagedList` collection out of your `IQueryable` or `IEnumerable`, and the `PagedList` collection provides several properties and methods that facilitate paging.
 The **PagedList.Mvc** package installs a paging helper that displays the paging buttons.